 So, you have lots of choices.
 When determining the right sleeping bags for cold weather, you need to think about what time of year you will be camping, where you will be camping.
 Also, consider your own sleeping habits.
 If you tend to sleep hot at night, even when it’s freezing outside you may not need a heavy duty down sleeping bag.
 However, if you are always chilled no matter what you’re wearing, you may need a winter rated sleeping bag for camping in October.
 The best sleeping bag for cold weather will vary from person to person.

-Top Cold Weather Sleeping Bags
+The Best Cold Weather Sleeping Bags Are:

 Now that you know what to look for in a cold weather rated sleeping bag, let’s take a closer look at my top picks.